 In May 2019 Ally, Chloe, Frances, Vicki, Jess and Kaz became the founding members of the WJN Advisory Panel.
 These passionate and inspirational women with lived experience want to change the way women in prison are viewed by society.
-The panel will soon be releasing a very special book which will be provided to every woman in custody to tell them that they are not forgotten, and that people care.
+The panel released a very special book, The Slottie which was provided to every woman in custody in NSW to let them know that they are not forgotten, and that people care.
 We look forward to providing updates on their work and project achievements.

 The WJN Advisory Panel (WJN-AP) is underpinned by the Lived Experience Framework for NSW 2018 (Mental health commission, NSW).
 WJN-LE framework utilises a holistic trauma-informed, person-centred, strengths-based approach.

 Three focus areas are:

 ● service action – shifting the way things are done

 ● systems-level action – advocacy, education and employment opportunities

 The WJN-AP will advise and make recommendations to the WJN Board of Directors regarding the policies, practices, services and emerging needs of women and girls affected by the criminal justice system or at risk of the criminal justice system .

 The WJN-AP works to improve services to women and girls by: